alira008/SequelGo/README.md

 # T-SQL Interpreter

-## Future Goals

-### Formatter
+## Formatter

-- Extending to make formatter from the AST that gets generated from parsing T-SQL code
+>[!WARNING]
+>
+> This is still a work in progress and I am still extending the formatter so it generates
+> SQL code correctly

-- This will work like opionated formatters like Prettier and [Poor Man's TSQL Formatter](https://github.com/TaoK/PoorMansTSqlFormatter)
+This formatter works like opionated formatters like Prettier and [Poor Man's TSQL Formatter](https://github.com/TaoK/PoorMansTSqlFormatter)

 ### Example run 1